-I’ve been actively learning and creating on the web for over 15 years now, working with clients such as Mashable, Fast Company, Honda, CIBC, Budweiser and incredible others .
+I’ve been actively living, learning and creating on the web for over 15 years now, working with clients from Mashable, Fast Company, Honda, CIBC, Budweiser and incredible others.

 Professionally, an awesome company in Newmarket called Treefrog Interactive hired me and I spent half a decade with them growing from a company of 5 to the 20+ strong they are today.
 I was hired as a front end developer but grew and evolved into a 1-person SEO team (Matt Cutts answered one of my questions in 2009 which he later had to do an update video on), primary client support and developed + implemented training plans (including videos like this one) on their custom CMS.

 I then moved to Toronto and spent my days in the advertising world with the energetic folks at Grip Limited building anything from Facebook apps, HTML5 apps, to websites and custom WordPress builds.
 Also loved helping out the analytics team develop the SEO side of their knowledge and implementing complicated analytics on interesting projects.

 These days I live update and implement the awesome technology at ScribbleLive, working on their marketing team and helping clients leverage the incredible live technology and enhance their content experiences throughout the web.
 I run the website on a day to day, run a/b tests, create strategies and work with a great marketing team.

 I also mentor on at the awesome Ladies Learning Code helping their students learn HTML or CSS or WordPress or even walking around with girls to tech companies – I’d love to do that more often!

 At my core I’m fascinated with technology.
 Where it’s going, how it’s put together, how we use it and overuse it but mostly how we interact with it.
 You can always catch me checking out the latest gadget or signing up for some tool that analyses the websites you visit per day and recommends new niches to hangout.
 Ok that tool does exist – doesn’t it?